Stackclash/5e-vault/4. World Almanac/NPCs/Vasilka.md

 "languages": "understands the languages of its creator but can't speak" "cr": "5"
 "traits":
-- "desc": "Whenever Vasilka starts its turn with 40 hit points or fewer, roll a dice:\
+- "desc": "Whenever Vasilka starts its turn with 40 hit points or fewer, roll a d6.\
-    \ d6|avg|noform (d6).
-On a 6, Vasilka goes berserk.
-On each of its turns while\
+    \ On a 6, Vasilka goes berserk.
+On each of its turns while berserk, Vasilka attacks\
-    \ berserk, Vasilka attacks the nearest creature it can see.
-If no creature is\
+    \ the nearest creature it can see.
+If no creature is near enough to move to and\
-    \ near enough to move to and attack, Vasilka attacks an object, with preference\
+    \ attack, Vasilka attacks an object, with preference for an object smaller than\
-    \ for an object smaller than itself.
-Once Vasilka goes berserk, it continues to\
+    \ itself.
+Once Vasilka goes berserk, it continues to do so until it is destroyed\
-    \ do so until it is destroyed or regains all its hit points.\n\nVasilka's creator,\
+    \ or regains all its hit points.\n\nVasilka's creator, if within 60 feet of the\
-    \ if within 60 feet of the berserk golem, can try to calm it by speaking firmly\
+    \ berserk golem, can try to calm it by speaking firmly and persuasively.
+Vasilka\
-    \ and persuasively.
-Vasilka must be able to hear its creator, who must take an\
+    \ must be able to hear its creator, who must take an action to make a DC 15 Charisma\
-    \ action to make a DC 15 Charisma ([[/5.
-Mechanics/Rules/Skills.md#Persuasion|Persuasion]])\
+    \ ([[/5.
+Mechanics/Rules/Skills.md#Persuasion|Persuasion]]) check.
+If the check succeeds,\
-    \ check.
-If the check succeeds, Vasilka ceases being berserk.
-If it takes damage\
+    \ Vasilka ceases being berserk.
+If it takes damage while still at 40 hit points\
-    \ while still at 40 hit points or fewer, Vasilka might go berserk again."
+    \ or fewer, Vasilka might go berserk again."
   "name": "Berserk"
 - "desc": "If Vasilka takes fire damage, it has disadvantage on attack rolls and ability\
     \ checks until the end of its next turn."